rorygreig/udacity-RL-collaboration-competition/README.md

 # Collaboration and Competition - Udacity Deep Reinforcement Learning
 Implementation of "Collaboration and Competition" multi-agent reinforcement learning project from Udacity Deep RL Nanodegree.

-This is a Deep Reinforcement Learning algorithm to solve the "Continuous Control" Unity environment, where the aim is to keep a robot arm with multiple joints within a target sphere.
+This is a Deep Reinforcement Learning algorithm to solve the "Tennis"" Unity environment, where the aim is to train two agents to collaborate to play tennis.

-This project contains a solution to Version 2 of the continuous control environment, with 20 parallel agents.
+This repo contains a solution to the environment using the MADDPG algorithm for multi-agent RL.

-It contains implementations of both the DDPG and PPO algorithm, however only the DDPG implementation successfully solves the environment at present.

-All the code is contained in the `./src` directory, with `./src/ddpg` for the DDPG implementation and `./src/ppo` for PPO.
-They are both run from the `src/main.py` script, and the choice of algorithm can be configured by passing a command line argument (see **"Run"** section below for details).
+All the code is contained in the `./src` directory, with `./src/maddpg` for the MADDPG implementation.
+This can be run from the `src/main.py` script (see **"Run"** section below for details).

 ### Environment
-The size of the state space is 33, which represents the agent's velocity and perception of nearby objects.
+The size of the state space is 24 for each agent, so 24x2, which represents each agents observations .

-The size of the action space is 4, which represents the torque applied to each joint.
+The size of the action space is 2 for each agent, so 2x2, which represents the lateral and vertical movement for each agent.

+The episode ends when the agents fail to keep the ball aloft.
+The score for an episode is calculated as the maximum score across both agents.

-The environment is considered solved when the agent can keep the end of the robot arm within the target sphere.
+The environment is considered solved when the average score over the most recent 100 episodes reaches a threshold of 0.5.
-Roughly this corresponds to a score of 30.0, which is calculated from the average reward received by all agents in an episode.
-Once the average score over all agents and over the most recent 100 episodes reaches this threshold of 30.0 then it is considered solved and the training stops.
-This threshold can be changed by passing a value to the `target_reward` argument of the DDPG class in `src/main.py`.
+When this threshold is reached the training automatically halts.
+This threshold can be changed by passing a value to the `target_average_score` argument of the MADDPG class in `src/main.py`.

 ### Getting Started

 #### Install basic requirements
+Setup Python environment according to [these instructions](https://github.com/udacity/deep-reinforcement-learning#dependencies) in the Udacity [deep-reinforcement-learning](https://github.com/udacity/deep-reinforcement-learning) repo. eg.
 ```
 conda activate drlnd
 pip3 install -r requirements.txt
 ```

 #### Install OpenAI gym
+This is required since the Unity environment is wrapped as a gym environment.
 ```
 pip3 install gym
 ```